opentelekomcloud-docs/cloud-create/umn/source/save_template.rst

 1.1.
 Use case
 -------------

-* A cloud engineer designs an application and saves it as a template so that other users of the same project can re-design or quick deploy it.
-* The cloud engineer in this case can be from the same organization or an external consultant service.
-In the later case, the domain administrator creates an IAM account for the cloud engineer to design the template.
-The oganization can quick deploy an app from the template later.
+You can design an app and save your app as a private template.
+The private template will be available for all users of the same project to reuse.
+This function is useful if you want to design a premade template and share it with your team or organization.

 1.2.
 How to
 -----------